A manifesto and ten-point checklist for delivering more relevant online and offline communications

 using the Right Media / Communications channels

 So it's far from easy!
 I hope the discussion and examples of best practice on this site help with your integrated communications.
-I'll list the main posts that should help - they're mostly relevant to email marketing, but as you can see below, the concept can also be extended to include offline communications, search and social media marketing.
+I'll list the main posts that should help - they're most relevant to email marketing, but as you can see below, the concept can also be extended to include offline communications, search and social media marketing.

 Recommended articles to help with Right Touching